 Oslo, or Kristiania as the city was called until 1924, is not a frequent motif in Munch’s art.
-Still, some of the places in and around Kristania that were important to Munch in different periods of his life also surfaces in his pictures, showing us glimpses of the city as seen by Edvard Munch.
+Still, some of the places in and around Kristania that were important to Munch in different periods of his life also surface in his pictures – glimpses of the city as seen by Edvard Munch.

 Karl Johan street